Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 ### Configuration parameters specific to each slave

-The slaves are configured using key value pairs in openhab config file using the following pattern:
+The slaves are configured using key value pairs in openHAB config file using the following pattern:

      modbus:<slave-type>.<slave-name>.<slave-parameter-name>=<slave-parameter-value>

 where
 - `<slave-type>` can be either "tcp" or "serial" depending on the type of this Modbus slave
 - `<slave-name>` is unique name per slave you are connecting to.
-Used in openhab configuration to refer to the slave.
+Used in openHAB configuration to refer to the slave.
 - `<slave-parameter-name>` identifies the parameter to configure
 - `<slave-parameter-value>` is the value of the parameter